 On another occasion in the area, he was fishing at dusk and noticed the area had become eerily quiet.
 He did a few "whoop" calls and began to hear something in the brush behind him.
 Unable to see it, he threw a tangerine at the sound.
 He went back to fishing only to notice something hit the water near him.
 He thought it may have been something falling off a tree, until a second rock was thrown.
 He noticed that it was angled and had a trajectory.
 He left the area as quickly as possible.

 Mr. Johnson had also experienced extremely foul smells while in the area, but is unsure of the source.
 He said it could've been the wind picking up a dead animal smell.

 About BFRO Investigator Matt Craig:

-Matt Craig is a Commercial & Industrial HVAC Technician for the Southeast, and was a Firefighter for 6 years.
+Matt Craig is a Commercial & Industrial HVAC Technician for the Southeast.

 He has attended the following Expeditions: